moskysarah/Network-Outage/README.md

 # Network-Outage
 🧭 Project Overview

-This project consists of designing and configuring the network infrastructure for KADEA’s new building.
+Design and configuration of KADEA’s new building network.

-The objective is to ensure:
+Goals:

-Department isolation using VLANs
+VLAN-based department isolation

 Secure guest Wi-Fi

-Inter-VLAN routing for the Direction
+Inter-VLAN routing for Management

 Internet access for all users

 🎯 Requirements

-20 employees divided into:
+20 employees

 Accounting: 5